Penmore Press is pleased to announce the release of The Contessa’s Easel, by Mary Sharnick. The acclaimed Orla Paints Quartet continues!

-Mary’s four novels are available through barnesandnoble.com and amazon.com.
+Mary’s five novels are available through barnesandnoble.com and amazon.com.
 The first two novels, Thirst and Plagued, are set in the Venetian lagoon during the seventeenth and fifteenth centuries, respectively.
 Thirst is being adapted for the operatic stage by composer Gerard Chiusano and librettists Mary Chiusano and Robert Cutrofello.
 The third novel, and first in an anticipated quartet, Orla’s Canvas, is a coming-of-age tale about a young artist set against the backdrop of Civil Rights-era New Orleans.

 Painting Mercy, the sequel to Orla’s Canvas in the anticipated quartet, published by Penmore Press, is available at barnesandnoble.com and amazon.com.
 In this novel, Orla, now aged twenty-four, continues as narrator just after Saigon has fallen and over two thousand Vietnamese refugees have relocated to New Orleans.

 AWARD WINNING – Painting Mercy – In recognition of Mary’s outstanding communications efforts in 2018, she has won a 1st Place in the National Federation of Press Women’s Communications Contest – Connecticut.

 Following this CT win with Painting Mercy, Mary went on to win 2nd place honors in the national level of the NFPW Communications Contest.
 As announced by Marianne Wolf-Astrauskas, President – “Congratulations on your well-deserved award.
 Competition this year was stiff and you should be proud of your accomplishment.”

 Ms. Sharnick will be honored at the National Awards Dinner to be held on Saturday, June 28, 2019, at the National Conference in Baton Rouge, LA.